JockLawrie/SecureSessions.jl/docs/security_protocols.md

 As the author is not a security professional, suggestions from security professionals are very welcome.

-**Warning: The security of this package has not been reviewd by a security professional.
+**Warning: The security of this package has not been reviewed by a security professional.
 Use at your own risk.**

 ## Secure Cookies